SpacingBat3/WebCord/docs/FAQ.md

 ## 1. Which file I should download?

-If you have a trouble indentifying which file you should install on your platform, here's the full list of platforms and recommended distributable names, grouped in tables by platforms:
+If you have a trouble identifying which file you should install on your platform, here's the full list of platforms and recommended distributable names, grouped in tables by platforms: